KaiwenLian/9440HW/README.md

 ## Extract

-The extract was done by API web scraping.
+- The extract was done by API web scraping.
 You can find the script in **"9440_HW1_KaiwenLian.ipynb"**

+## Transform

+- Transforming was done by Alteryx.
+The workflow can be found here:

 ## Data Modeling